 More than 50 percent of the shares in SICK AG are held by Sick Holding GmbH, which in turn belongs to the Sick family that founded the company.
 As a result, the Executive Board prepared a dependent company report in accordance with Sec.
-312 AktG ("Aktiengesetz": German Stock Corporations Act), which was audited and on which an auditor's report was issued as part of the audit of the financial statements.
-The Executive Board declares the following in accordance with

-Sec.
-312 (3) AktG: "In the legal transactions listed in the dependent company report, and according to the circumstances that were known to us when those legal transactions were performed, our company received an appropriate consideration in each legal transaction.
+312 AktG ("Aktiengesetz": German Stock Corporations circumstances that were known to us when those legal transactions were performed, our company received an appropriate consideration in each legal transaction.
 We did not undertake, or refrain from taking, any actions motivated by or in the interest of the controlling company or its affiliates."